Mikeprog2022/Web-Development-and-Design/JS Algortihms and Data Structures/documentation.md

 - array.find(callBackFunction) = Returns the value of the first element that fulfills the condition specified in the callBackFunction.
 - array.indexOf(element) = Returns element index or -1 if not found.
 - array.forEach(function) = Loops through an array and performs the function on each element.
 Doesn't return, doesn't modify original array.
-- array.filter(callBackFunction) = Only keeps the elements that satisfy the callBackFunction
+- array.filter(callBackFunction) = Only keeps the elements that satisfy the callBackFunction in the new returned array.
 - array.findIndex(callBackFunction) = Finds and returns the index of the first element in an array that satisfies the function or -1 if not found.
 - array.reverse() = Reverses the order of the array elements.
 - array.splice(indexToStartAt, numberOfItemsToRemove, optionalReplacement) = modifies arrays by removing, replacing, or adding elements at a specified index.